National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey methodology

 Dietary intake data was collected using a 24-hour dietary recall instrument called Intake24.
 One day of data was collected for 24 hours, from midnight to midnight, on the day prior to interview.

-Respondents could volunteer to wear a device called an accelerometer for seven days, which collected detailed physical activity information (using acceleration).
+Respondents could volunteer to wear a device called an accelerometer, which collected detailed physical activity information (using acceleration).
+Accelerometers had to be physically returned to the ABS to enable the data to be extracted.

 Use of local Aboriginal and Torres Strait Islander advisors